-Graph 14 shows the total number of casualties for each road user type in the City of Ryde in 2009.
-Motor vehicle driver casualties account for 58.5% (192 from 328) of all casualties in the City of Ryde for 2009.
-This is a small decrease from 61.5% in 2006 and 59% in 2007.
+Graph 14 shows the total number of casualties for each road user type in the City of Ryde in 2010.
+Motor vehicle driver casualties account for 62.1% of all casualties in the City of Ryde for 2010.
+This is a small increase from 58.5% in 2009.
 Graph 15 shows the City of Ryde casualties by age and road user class whilst Table 5 breaks this down further to include gender (note the shaded sections of the table highlights the gender discrepancies within each road user class).
 Female drivers were involved in more crashes than male drivers, particularly in the 40-49 year old age group.
 This challenges the notion that male drivers are more likely to be involved in a crash.

-Graph 16 displays the total number of crashes in the City of Ryde by crash type for 2009.
+Graph 16 displays the total number of crashes in the City of Ryde by crash type for 2010.
 It should be noted that the displayed accident types are not mutually exclusive and therefore should not be added together.
 For example an accident involving a car and a motorcycle would be included in the "car" and "motorcycle" crash type categories.
-From a total of 735 crashes (down 41 crashes from 2008), 686 crashes involved cars, with almost 93% of all crashes involving at least one car.
-This is followed by light trucks (104) and pedestrians (42).
-The increase in pedestrian crashes is very concerning, as they are one of the most vulnerable groups on the road.
+From a total of 930 vehicles involved in a crash (down 20 crashes from 2009), 651 crashes involved cars, with almost 93% of all crashes involving at least one car.
+This is followed by light trucks (108) motor cycle crash (51), pedestrians (34), and heavy truck (30), The increase in motor cycle crashes is very concerning.

-Graph 16: Crash types in the City of Ryde in 2009
+Graph 16: Crash types in the City of Ryde in 2010